 My stomach started churning right around the month of April.
 As I looked across the room at his twin bed, I realized time was running out on my sweet, little sanctuary.
 I felt guilty for wanting to hold onto my space instead of looking forward to my son’s return.

 The values of motherly love and a desire for freedom warred within me.
 In just a few weeks, my son would be tromping across the floor in his work boots, tired from a day at his summer landscaping job.
-While I loved the idea of having him home again, I had also grown accustomed to having a shiny, clean floor.
+While I loved the idea of having him home again, I had also grown accustomed to having a shiny, clean floor and lots of quiet.

 I loved cooking meals for him and his friends but also dreaded the 7 half-empty Gatorade bottles left on the kitchen counter when they finished “feeding” and moved on to their next activity.